Ghana Police Service: Marine Police Unit

 In April 2011, the Ghana Police Service set up a special Marine Police Unit (MPU).
 The unit has amongst its duties policing operations related to the country's oil and gas industry, and the handling of offenses contained in the Fisheries Act 2002 and Fisheries Regulations 2011.

 The Marine Unit was inaugurated in Takoradi on 21 June 2013 by Vice President Kwesi Amissah-Arthur.
 The unit operates two 9-meter patrol boats (P1 & P2) and four 6.3-meter rigid inflatable boats (P3, P4, P5 & P6).

 Mounted Squadron

 On August 12, 2021, the Ghana Police Service launched a horse patrol operations as part of the Mounted Squadron Unit of the Ghana Police Service.
 This unit would be running patrol services in some selected part of Accra, Ghana.

 Other

-The Ghana Police Service has a women's football club called the Police Ladies Football Club, which was formed in 2007.
+The Ghana Police Service has a women's soccer/football club called the Police Ladies Football Club, which was formed in 2007.
 The club plays in the Ghana Women’s Premier League, the first tier women's football league.

 Inspector General of Police

-The current head of the Ghana Police Service is Inspector General of Police (IGP) George Akuffo Dampare.
+The current head of the Ghana Police Service is Inspector General of Police (IGP) Christian Tetteh Yohunu.